Shoebill/shoebill-api/README.md

 # Getting Started & Documentation

-You should take a look at our [Github-Wiki](https://github.com/Shoebill/shoebill-api/wiki)
+You should take a look at our [Github-Wiki](https://github.com/Shoebill/shoebill-api/wiki) and use our [Project Generator](https://github.com/Shoebill/project-generator)

 # Resources